LysSanzMoreta/Vegvisir_epitopes/README.md

 │   error_loss_....png # -elbo
 │
 │
-│───Scripts: #The store the python scripts of the model, train configurations etc │       GuidesFunctions.py
+│───Scripts: #They store the python scripts of the model, train configurations etc │       GuidesFunctions.py
 │       ...
 └───Test: